-1) At the first visit, the supervisor will review the Observation Form and the CCI with the cooperating teacher.

-2) Before the mid-term, the cooperating teacher and the supervisor observe the candidate together and fill out the Observation Form independently.
-They will discuss what behaviors they observed, discuss each of the 11 standards and specify areas of strength and areas that need improvement.

-3) At mid-term, the supervisor and cooperating teacher fill in the CCI independently.

-4) The supervisor will hold a mid-point conference with the teacher candidate to go over the CCI.
-The cooperating teacher will join this conference to discuss mid-point assessment, when possible.
-5) The supervisor and cooperating teacher should do at least one more common observation together.

-5) The supervisor and cooperating teacher should do at least one more common observation together prior to the final session and fill in the Observation Form independently.

-6) At the completion of the field placement, the supervisor and cooperating teacher fill in the CCI independently and enter the final assessment.

-7) At the completion of the clinical practice, the teaching candidate will do a self-assessment and fill in the CCI.
+- 1) At the first visit, the supervisor will review the Observation Form and the CCI with the cooperating teacher. - 2) Before the mid-term, the cooperating teacher and the supervisor observe the candidate together and fill out the Observation Form independently.
+They will discuss what behaviors they observed, discuss each of the 11 standards and specify areas of strength and areas that need improvement. - 3) At mid-term, the supervisor and cooperating teacher fill in the CCI independently. - 4) The supervisor will hold a mid-point conference with the teacher candidate to go over the CCI.
+The cooperating teacher will join this conference to discuss mid-point assessment, when possible. - 5) The supervisor and cooperating teacher should do at least one more common observation together prior to the final session and fill in the Observation Form independently. - 6) At the completion of the field placement, the supervisor and cooperating teacher fill in the CCI independently and enter the final assessment. - 7) At the completion of the clinical practice, the teaching candidate will do a self-assessment and fill in the CCI.